kachristensen/Current-Dnd-Campaigns/Session Notes/Session 1.md

 		- His people believe not to waste moisture.
 He's a little fish cutie
 	- Couple people nat 20'd mining, will get an extra ration later
 	- Cass said there are more ppl in the evidence room because of Laedra.
 Laedra very racist to drow.
 She brought something very important to the evidence room.
 	- I talked with Serannis, his cell mates are also interested in escaping.
-We know he's in for murder.
+We know he's in for murder but thats it.
+I said we would talk later tonight during the evening shift.